Spin wave interactions in the pyrochlore Heisenberg antiferromagnet with Dzyaloshinskii-Moriya interactions

 Thus, \beq \mcl{E}_{GS}^{NLSWT} = ~~\mcl{E}_0 + {\sumlims{{\mbf{q}},\alpha}{}}^{\prime} \eta_{\mbf{q}}~ \epsilon_{-\mbf{q}\alpha}^{NLSWT} \eeq can be considered to be the estimate of the ground state energy in the presence of the interactions.
 Fig. \ref{Fig_4_E_gs_change} depicts the relative change in the ground state energy estimates because of magnon interactions.
 Clearly, as expected from earlier plots a higher value of $D$ results in a smaller correction and hence a smaller overall effect of the interaction terms.
-Interestingly, though for a given value of $D$ an increase in the strength of the magnetic field does increase the system's tendency to be unstable by renormalising the lowest band to smaller values, overall for the bulk quantities the field seems to work against the spin wave interactions.
+Interestingly, though for a given value of $D$ an increase in the strength of the magnetic field does increase the system's tendency to be unstable by renormalising the lowest band to smaller values, overall for a bulk quantity like $\mcl{E}_{GS}$ the field seems to work against the spin wave interactions.
+For instance, in Fig. \ref{Fig_4_E_gs_change}, at any given $D$ increasing the value of the field is taking the $\mcl{E}_{GS}^{NLSWT}$ value closer to $\mcl{E}_{GS}^{LSWT}$, the value in the non-interacting limit.
 This essentially is a result of the fact that the field (unlike the DMI strength $D$) affects different bands differently and the bulk quantities being a sum over all bands feel the resulting cancellation effect.